 H.264 is the video compression technology, referred as hardware compression, in the MPEG-4 standard, also known as MPEG-4 Part 10.
 H264 almost equals the MPEG-2 quality unto the half of data rate.
 H264 also delivers excellent video quality across the entire bandwidth spectrum: from 3G to HD, everything from 40 Kbps ~ 10 Mbps

-For product & projects inquiry , as well regarding the CCTV Video Compression Technologies & Video Surveillance etc, CCTV Cameras , Security systems & solutions ,please do not hesitate in sending the inquiries at email@example.com
+For product & projects inquiry , as well regarding the CCTV Video Compression Technologies & Video Surveillance etc, CCTV Cameras , Security systems & solutions ,please do not hesitate in sending the inquiries to CCTV Institute at firstname.lastname@example.org

 © CCTVInstitute.co.uk : CCTV Video Compression Technologies